non/streamrec/README.md

 it.
 The whole thing is a work-around to the lack of multiple return values on the JVM.

+## Future Work

+I'd like to optimize the segmented sieve implementation until I can generate the 1-billionth prime in a "reasonable" amount of time.
+The whole idea for this project came out of wanting better support for infinite series and sequences in Spire.

+It would also be nice to include a non-memoizing stream implementation, since for very large streams it's easy to accidentally memoize the entire thing.

 ## Caveats

 The basic machinery is working but not yet well-tested.